-Credits: 4 (3 lecture, 1 lab) (S 2009 based on Sufficient Demand) Prerequisites: CHM 131 with a grade of "C-" or higher
+Term: (S 2009 based on Sufficient Demand)

+Prerequisites: CHM 131 with a grade of "C-" or higher

 The second course in the two-semester general chemistry sequence.
 Topics covered include: solutions, chemical equilibrium, acids and bases, thermodynamics, and kinetics.
 The laboratory portion of the course provides hands-on experience dealing with the topics covered in the lecture portion.